daanyaal1/20-questions-agent/readme.md

    Turn 10: Guesser guesses: A chair.
    ```

-3. There's a fine balance between exploration and exploitation

-   - A too narrow line of questioning too early can be detrimental e.g. asking a question like 'is it a cactus' vs 'does it produce food' when the topic was 'sunflower'
-   - Even worse over-specifity early on can lead to a spiral of bad questioning that we never recover from!
-   - We could modify the prompt for the question generator to explicitly encourage more diverse questions.
-   - We could consider an epsilon-greedy approach to break such 'bad' cycles.
-Most of the time, we use the LLM to generate a question based on context, but occasionally (with probability ε) ask a completely random question from a predefined list of general questions.
-This strategy borrows ideas from reinforcement learning.
-   - We could use another LLM call to score the diversity of the generated question compared to previous questions, and reject questions that are too similar.

-4. Often a narrow line of questioning/specific guesses are influenced by some recent piece of information e.g. consider the following game:
+3. (Related to point 2.)
+Often a narrow line of questioning/specific guesses are influenced by some recent piece of information e.g. consider the following game:

    ```
    Turn 18: Guesser asks: Is it commonly used for reading?